JasonHJJin/etc/README.md

 ***

-For further details or inquiries, please do not hesitate to contact me.
+For more details or to discuss potential opportunities, please don't hesitate to contact me.